Piero-Micciulla/Airlines-Reviews-with-React-and-Rails/README.md

-# README
+# FLIGHTSY

-Airlines reviews app created with Rails API and React as front end.
+This project is relatively simpler but inclused Rails configuartion with React as a front end.

 Tools:
 - React styled-components